Tahoe South Blog

 - In addition to all the yummy treats you’ll fill up on at the Genoa Candy Faire, make sure you stop in for a pie at Basecamp Pizza Co.
 Their outdoor patio is perfect for people watching and corn-hole playing and their BBQ Chicken Pizza is unbeatable.

 - Buy a ticket to the Genoa Candy Dance dinner, held on Saturday night of the fair from 5:30-7:30 PM.
 This year’s menu included BBQ pork and chicken, potato and green salads, green beans and vegetables.
 The Dance follows immediately after.
-2013 Tickets for adults were $28 and for children, $20.
 Tickets are available over the phone from the Genoa Town Office.

 - Bring the outdoors inside at the Basecamp South Lake Tahoe, a new boutique hotel right in the Stateline Corridor.
 It offers a short 5 minute walk to the lake and an even shorter 4 minute walk to the Heavenly Gondola and a brief drive over Kingsbury Grade to visit the candy dance.
 They have 50 lavish rooms at more affordable prices.